Individual Assessment via Portfolio

 Receiving College Credit for your Assessment Results

 There is a fee charged for the assessment of your portfolio, due upon submission and regardless of whether or not credit is awarded.
-The PLA Office will provide you with an Invoice; you will need to submit payment to Student Accounts and provide proof of having done so in order to submit your portfolio for assessment.

 The work submitted must abide by the College rules concerning plagiarism and academic integrity.
 Any attempt to practice deception concerning information in a portfolio is grounds to eliminate the portfolio from consideration for credit.

 The subject-matter expert who will evaluate your portfolio will be a Bucks faculty assessor who teaches the course being challenged.
 Equivalent credit will be awarded for a portfolio that demonstrates at least “C” quality work; however, no letter grade is awarded.
 The code “LE” will be indicated on your Bucks transcript where the grade would be.